SimonGenin/hadron-docs/src/json-provider.md

 ## Overview

-JSON Provider allows you to automatically load multiple files as JSON object, with file names as object keys, and files data as object values.
+JSON Provider allows you to automatically load multiple files as a JSON object, with file names as object keys, and file contents as object values.

-Currently we support following extensions:
+Currently it supports the following extensions:

 * `.js`
 * `.json`
 * `.xml`

-## Module functions
+## Usage

 ### Basic provider